waciuma4pivotal/vkl/README.md

 Example:
 `vkl ww`

+You may also provide the lastpass email instead of your initials.

+Example:
+`vkl mylastpass@email.com`

 ## Acknowledgements
 Hat tip to [Paul Nikonowicz](https://github.com/pnikonowicz) and [Andreas Voellmer](https://github.com/sigilite) who passed along earlier versions of this script.